 MEET THE PARENTS (2000) Ben Stiller tries to ingratiate himself with his girlfriend’s mom and dad.
 The trouble is, her old man (Robert De Niro) is ex-CIA, and paranoid about the young man whose job description is Male Nurse.
 Director Jay Roach keeps this a winner from opening frame to fade-out.

 SHREK (2001) Once upon a time there was an Ogre (Mike Myers) whose swamp got overrun by intruders from fairy tales and Disney movies, including Pinocchio, three little pigs and a big bad wolf.
 All are refugees from the kingdom of the wicked Lord Farquaad (John Lithgow).
 With the help of an articulate donkey (Eddie Murphy), Shrek sets things right and, along the way, wins the love of Princess Fiona (Cameron Diaz), who has a secret but endearing flaw.
 Computer animation with great humor and, even rarer, heart.
+Also check out these fun movies that the whole family can enjoy.

 ZOOLANDER (2001) Idiot model/model idiot Derek Zoolander (Ben Stiller) has an existential crisis after being demoted to second-hottest beefcake in America by a fresh-faced jerk named Hansel (Owen Wilson).
 Deranged designer Jacobim Mugatu (Will Ferrell) gives Derek new purpose as an international assassin.
 Moronic, star-studded (Bowie and Trump both show up) and easily one of the most quoted movies of the early decade.